Alternative treatment of relativistic effects in linear augmented plane wave (LAPW) method: application to Ac, Th, ThO2

-The proposed corrections \cite{Kunes,Vona} through the relativistic local orbitals in the second variation step being highly effective in practice, are based on the idea to increase the convergence and effectiveness of the basis set.
-It does not improve the relativistic characteristics of canonical LAPW band functions.
+The proposed corrections \cite{Kunes,Vona} through the relativistic local orbitals in the second variation step being effective in practice, are based on the idea to increase the convergence and effectiveness of the basis set.
+It does not improve the relativistic characteristics of canonical LAPW (i.e. Bloch-like) band functions.
 As shown later in Sec.\ \ref{sec:meth} the present scalar relativistic LAPW method \cite{KH,MPK}, when applied to heavy elements like actinides and transactinides, demonstrates deviations of the averaged relativistic radial functions from the canonical scalar relativistic ones (Sec.\ \ref{sub:basis}) and require small corrections in expressions for matrix elements (Sec.\ \ref{sub:mel}).
-In addition, the second variation step performed on a small number of secondary basis functions (which is usually the case) can be considered as a perturbative treatment of the spin-orbit coupling \cite{Jones}.
+In addition, the second variation step performed on a small number of secondary basis functions (which is usually considerably smaller the full basis set) can be considered as a perturbative treatment of the spin-orbit coupling \cite{Jones}.